 Q: How do I save my setup work using thePC configuration utility?
 A: You can Export a copy of the configuration file to your hard drive, or better yet, export a copy to a USB drive and leave it in the SF-16M USB port.
 By doing this, you can save yourself a service visit - just tell the customer how to import their configuration if the settings get corrupted in some way.
 Remember that you must change to File Mode before you Export your backup, and you need to save your backup to the same directory where the PC utility is located.

 Q: Can I use mono and stereo sources in the same system?
 A: Yes.
 Source signals can be split or combined for any output or combination of outputs.
 For instance, a stereo source can be combined into a mono signal and routed to multiple speaker outputs, and a mono source can be played on both speakers of a stereo output.
+See this 2 min. presentation for more info.

 Q: Can I use a serial or telnet command to override a FlexPort input?
 A: Yes, but make sure the FlexPort module's override type is set to "TOGGLE."
 If it is set to "MOMENTARY" the override will be instantly shut off by the FlexPort module.